broken-helix/f-hill-flyers/README.md

 ### **Content:**

+* Fonts were sourced from [Google Fonts](https://fonts.google.com/).

+* Icons for the social media links and why fly section were sourced from [Font Awesome](https://fontawesome.com/icons).

 * Problems with sections displaying under the sticky header were resolved based on support offered on this [stack overflow submission](https://stackoverflow.com/questions/13036142/anchor-links-to-start-below-the-header-which-is-fixed-at-the-top/), which gave clues about using a margin-top to position the content below the header.
 ***